What is natural theology?

 Question: "What is natural theology?"

-Natural theology is the study of God based on the observation of nature, as distinct from “supernatural” or revealed theology, which is based on special revelation.
+Answer: Natural theology is the study of God based on the observation of nature, as distinct from “supernatural” or revealed theology, which is based on special revelation.
 Because observing nature is an intellectual pursuit, natural theology involves human philosophy and reasoning as means of knowing God.

 By examining the structure and function of a snapdragon bloom, I might reasonably conclude that the God who created the snapdragon is powerful and wise—that is natural theology.
 By examining the context and meaning of John 3:16, I might reasonably conclude that God is loving and generous—that is revealed theology.

 The division of theology into “natural” and “revealed” had its roots in the writings of Catholic theologian Thomas Aquinas (A.D.
 1224 - 1274).
 In an attempt to apply Aristotelian logic to the Christian faith, Aquinas emphasized man’s ability to comprehend certain truths about God from nature alone.
 However, Aquinas maintained that human reason was still secondary to God’s revelation, as taught by the Church.
 Aquinas was careful to distinguish what could be learned through “natural reason” from doctrinal tenets, calling the truths gleaned from nature “preambles to the articles [of faith]” (Summa Theologica, First Part, Question 2, Article 2).
 That is, reason may lead to faith, but it cannot replace faith.

 Later theologians took Aquinas’s idea and expanded it.
 Other writers emphasizing natural theology were Samuel Clarke, William Paley, and Immanuel Kant.
 Over the years, the miraculous was downplayed as Christianity was reduced more and more to a “rational” philosophy.